Solution ICP-MS Sample Preparation Guidelines

 Certified reference material replicate analyses

 Accuracy – requires checks of standard reference materials (standards, waters, rocks) for which there are certified compositions.
-We have these for elemental standards and natural waters.
-Rock standards require appropriate digestions, but may be available through the laboratory.
+We provide these for elemental standards and natural waters.
+Rock and other material reference standards require appropriate digestions, but may be available through the laboratory.